 - ‘The Anthropological Imagination’ (a theory/history class) – 5 MC

 - Electives are selected from a list of anthropology and related approved courses.
-Two of them can be advanced or intermediate language classes that are relevant to the capstone project – 20 MC
+Two of them can be advanced or intermediate language classes that are relevant to the capstone project; the 4000 level courses must be taken at Yale-NUS – 30 MC

-- Capstone seminars (2 required).
-During the fourth year, students will take two capstone seminars.
+- Capstone seminar and project.
+During the fourth year, students will take the capstone seminar.
 During the first semester, students will carry out a research project; during the second semester, students will complete the project and write a capstone report – 10 MC

 Minimum of 25 MC or 5 courses to qualify for a minor.